 Species and genus-specific variation in LBL

 We computed species (or species complex) and genus specific estimates to subsume the variation within these taxonomic groupings.
 Additionally, we estimated LBLs by pooling data across all of the studies.
-To ensure fair comparison, we present estimates for females that were not fed blood or sugar before release (Fig. 3).
-There were significant diﬀerences in LBL amongst species (ANOVA on median LBL controlling for sex and pre-release feeding: F37,194 = 2.5, p <0.01; the non-parametric Kruskal Wallace: χ238=111.2,p<0.01).
-At the species level, the longest estimate was 26.9 days for the species Aedes simpsoni s.l. (an African vector of yellow fever).
+To ensure fair comparison, we present estimates for females that were not fed blood or sugar before release (Fig. 3At the species level, the longest estimate was 26.9 days for the species Aedes simpsoni s.l. (an African vector of yellow fever).
 The smallest estimate was 1.1 days for Anopheles subpictus s.l.(an Asian malaria vector) which is unfeasibly short and almost certainly reflects dispersal out of the recapture zone or a violation of the assumptions of our analyses.
 There were also differences in longevity at the genera level, with Culex estimated to have the shortest longevity (2.9 days) and Aedes the longest (8.1 days).
 Anopheles were estimated to live on average 6.8 days while the average across all the available data covering the three genera was 6.0 days.
 The diﬀerences between genera were significant (ANOVA on median LBL controlling for sex and pre-release feeding: F2,229 = 12.4, p <0.01; Kruskal Wallace: χ22=30.8, p < 0.01).
 Measures of model fit indicated that after the eﬀect of genus is accounted for, the incorporation of a species term provides little predictive power (Fig. S1; in part explained by the latter model over-fitting the data where there are few time series per species).

 Reproductive longevity estimated from dissection studies